-IDSA supports the recommendations for more funding and studies on the ecology and surveillance of ticks, particularly in regions where the burden of disease may be changing or is not well understood.
+IDSA supports recommendations for more funding to study the ecology and surveillance of ticks, particularly in regions where the burden of disease may be changing or is not well understood.
 More funding is also necessary to keep pace with the discovery of novel tick-borne pathogens.
-According to the Centers for Disease Control and Prevention since 2004 there have been seven new human pathogens discovered in ticks, and it is necessary to characterize these novel infections as quickly and accurately as possible.
+According to the Centers for Disease Control and Prevention, since 2004, there have been seven new human tick-borne pathogens discovered, and it is necessary to characterize these novel infections as quickly and accurately as possible.

-We also agree with the subcommittee that additional surveillance and epidemiology are required to understand the burden of tick-borne infections, particularly as the endemic area for some disease-bearing tick species is expanding.
-Proper diagnosis of a tick-borne illness will be hampered if clinicians do not have access to accurate information detailing the burden of disease in their area.
-While the IDSA acknowledges that the CDC case definition for Lyme disease is intended for use as an epidemiological tool, it is incorrect to promulgate the notion that the components of the surveillance definition should not be used for clinical diagnosis.
-To further popularize such a statement would cause unnecessary confusion among clinicians and may lead to more inaccurate diagnoses.
+We also agree with the Working Group that additional surveillance and epidemiology are required to understand the burden of tick-borne infections, particularly as the endemic area for some disease-bearing tick species is expanding.
+As clinicians depend on the knowledge of whether tickborne diseases occur in their community, a proper diagnosis will be impaired if they do not have access to accurate information detailing the burden of disease in their area.
+We emphasize that any new approaches for expanding surveillance of tick-borne diseases must meet rigorous, evidence-based standards to ensure accuracy.

+While IDSA acknowledges that the CDC case definition for Lyme disease is intended for use as an epidemiological tool, it is incorrect to promulgate the notion that the components of the surveillance definition should not be used for clinical diagnosis.
+To further popularize such a statement, as the draft report seeks to do, would cause unnecessary confusion among clinicians and may lead to higher numbers of inaccurate diagnoses.
 The clinical diagnosis of Lyme disease rests on the foundations of objective clinical findings and/or laboratory testing.
 The language used by the Working Group appears to have the intent of inappropriately broadening the definition of Lyme disease to include patients with only fatigue, pain or other subjective conditions.
-Such a change would likely lead to many more patients being inaccurately diagnosed with Lyme disease; being subjected to unnecessary, unhelpful, and potentially harmful treatment; and losing the opportunity for accurate diagnoses and appropriate treatment of other healthcare problems.
-We emphasize that any new approaches for expanding surveillance of tick-borne diseases must meet rigorous, evidence-based standards to ensure accuracy.
+Such a change would likely lead to many more patients receiving misdiagnoses with Lyme disease; being subjected to unnecessary, unhelpful, and potentially harmful treatment; and losing the opportunity for accurate diagnoses and appropriate treatment of their genuine problems.